codemagic-ci-cd/codemagic-docs/content/partials/github.md

 Here are some tips on what to check if you can't see your repository listed in Codemagic or it's shown as unavailable.

 * If you chose to grant access to **select repositories only** as opposed to all repositories when setting up the GitHub App, make sure you have also granted access to the repository in question.
 Click **Manage integration > Configure** in team or user integrations to configure repository access settings.
 * Your personal Codemagic account and each team have separate integrations.
-Make sure you have connected the GitHub App integration to the right team or in your user settings.
+Make sure you have connected the GitHub App integration to the right team.
 * If you build apps from different GitHub accounts or organizations, make sure that you have installed the GitHub App on the account that has the repository available.
 Click **Manage integration > Configure** to see which accounts have been connected.
 You can also visit [https://github.com/settings/installations](https://github.com/settings/installations) for personal accounts or github(dot)com/organizations/your-organization/settings/installations for organization accounts to check whether Codemagic CI/CD is listed both under installed and authorized GitHub Apps.
 * Private GitHub repositories can be shared with Codemagic only when the GitHub App is installed on the account that owns the repository.
 If you are a collaborator to a private repository, please ask the repository owner to install Codemagic GitHub App in GitHub: [https://github.com/apps/codemagic-ci-cd](https://github.com/apps/codemagic-ci-cd)